Have you ever been around another woman and heard her say, “I don’t like the way my butt/legs/stomach looks.”

 You’re not alone.
 Growing up, many of our mothers modeled to us the unhealthy and wounding practice of comparing themselves to other women.
 They wanted to determine if their bodies and appearances were acceptable.

-As women, we are notorious for shaming ourselves and our bodies with negative opinions we get from ourselves or from others, about our size and assertion of weight and measuring the value of our worth against other women.
+As women, we are notorious for shaming ourselves and our bodies with negative opinions we get from ourselves or others about our size and assertion of weight and measuring the value of our worth against other women.

 As the holidays approach, you don’t want these negative beliefs to ruin your festivities.
 Now is a great time to let them go once and for all.